The Legend of Sing Hey

 As they talk to other activists/artists, explore identity, and travel back home, Sung Hae begins to bleed into Janice’s life in this intertwining of truth and the fictional expression of what we always wanted to say to the world but wouldn’t dare.

 The Legend of Sing Hey is a story that connects family, identity and community with history and ancestral roots through performance, music, and celebration of spirit.

 - To find out if we are the children of prophecies, the legends we have been waiting for.
 To give homage to the ancestors who have waited for us to change the world.

 - To center stories of marginalized artists.
 Taking back space for artists of colour and queer/trans artists.
 Femmes to the front!

 - To celebrate our communities.
 From KW to Halifax, the local yokels are holding it down.
 Come see.

 - And because this work is really fun.
 We love music, we love film, it’s a DOCUMUSICAL.

 When and how

 We are still in production!
 Although the first half of our filming took place over the month of August on Janice’s East Coast Tour, we still need to film music videos (wanna be an extra?) and interviews, draw animations and edit edit!
 Filming will continue into December, with post-production beginning in February.
-We aim to have the film complete by Spring 2017 to premiere at Rainbow Reels Queer and Trans Film Festival in Waterloo.
+We aim to have the film complete by October 2017 to premiere at Rainbow Reels Queer and Trans Film Festival in Waterloo.

 Why we need you